 Both readings are probably correct.

-Brave's own comparison guide, last updated in October, still describes the API as having "a generous free tier for testing and other projects."
-It also tells prospective customers that Brave offers access "without dependencies or sudden price hikes, unlike many competitors."
-Whether Thursday's restructure counts as a price hike depends on how many queries you run each month.
+Brave's own comparison guide, last updated in October 2025, still described the API as having "a generous free tier for testing and other projects."
+It also told prospective customers that Brave offers access "without dependencies or sudden price hikes, unlike many competitors."
+Whether the restructure counts as a price hike depends on how many queries you run each month.
 And how you feel about a company that collected your credit card under a promise it would "never be charged" now running every request through an open meter.

 Frequently Asked Questions